We receive a number of different types of information about you, including:

 Your information is the information that's required when you sign up for the site, as well as the information you choose to share.

-When you sign up for Kitetribe, you are required to provide information such as your name, email address, birthday, and gender.
-In some cases, you may be able to register using other information, like your telephone number.
+When you sign up for Kitetribe, you are required to provide information such as your name, email address, birthday, and gender, etc.

 Information you choose to share:

-Your information also includes the information you choose to share on Kitetribe, such as when you post a status update, upload a photo, or comment on a friend's story.
+Your information also includes the information you choose to share on Kitetribe, such as when you post a status update, upload a photo, or comment.

-It also includes the information you choose to share when you communicate with us, such as when you contact us using an email address, or when you take an action, such as when you add a friend, like a Page or a website, add a place to your story, use our contact importers, or indicate you are in a relationship.
+It also includes the information you choose to share when you communicate with us, such as when you contact us using an email address, or when you take an action, such as when you add a friend, like somerhing, add a spot.

-Your name, profile pictures, cover photos, gender, networks, username and User ID are treated just like information you choose to make public.
+Your name, profile pictures, cover photos, gender, friends are treated just like information you choose to make public.

-Your birthday allows us to do things like show you age-appropriate content and advertisements.
+Your birthday allows us to do things like statistics and advertisements.

 Information others share about you